jhpyle/docassemble/_docs/functions.md

 then stores the `user` object.
 This means that even if the interview session started off by retrieving `user` from storage, it will save a new copy of the `user` object to storage.
-Thus, the interview can make changes to the `user` object of necessary, and those changes will be saved.
+Thus, the interview can make changes to the `user` object if necessary, and those changes will be saved.

-Just for fun, this interview also uses [`set_title()`] and [`session_tags()`] to change the title and tags of the interview, so that when the user goes to "My Interviews," the user will see a different title and different tags based on their interview answers.
+This interview also uses [`set_title()`] and [`session_tags()`] to change the title and tags of the interview, so that when the user goes to "My Interviews," the user will see a different title and different tags based on their interview answers.
 Using a technique like this might help your users in case your users want to resume their interview session.

 Now, suppose you have a variety of interviews, all of which relate to the same topic (e.g., workers compensation).
 If any one of these